-- 55. In Agenda Paper 4B for the February 2023 meeting, the IASB tentatively decided to require a capacity assessment based on the fair value of the current net open risk position at the assessment date, assuming no further increases or decreases in the current net open risk position until the end of the time horizon.
-This fair value represents an entity's capacity to realise the expected benefits (of reduced earnings or economic value variability) represented by the DRM adjustment. - 56.
+- 54. In Agenda Paper 4B for the February 2023 meeting, the IASB tentatively decided to require a capacity assessment based on the fair value of the current net open risk position at the assessment date, assuming no further increases or decreases in the current net open risk position until the end of the risk management time horizon.
+This fair value represents an entity's capacity to realise the expected benefits (of reduced earnings or economic value variability) represented by the DRM adjustment. - 55.
 In other words, this assessment will ensure that the DRM adjustment is not recognised at an amount higher than the expected benefit of reduced variability to be realised in future.
-Any excess of the DRM adjustment over the fair value of an entity's current net open risk position is recognised in the statement of profit or loss in the period of the assessment.
+Any excess of the DRM adjustment over the fair value of an entity's current net open risk position is recognised in the statement of profit or loss in the period of the assessment. - 56.
+In its June 2024 meeting, as outlined in Agenda Paper 4A, the IASB will deliberate the additional requirements and guidance in relation to the capacity assessment.